 Oyster Aquaculture

-Over 300 farmers have graduated from our program and over 150 new businesses have been created.
+More than 300 farmers have graduated from our program, and more than 150 new businesses have been created.

 Program Details

-The program’s mission is to provide residential oysterman and fishermen the tools to open their own businesses by offering training on how to farm-raise oysters in Wakulla County.
+The program’s mission is to provide residential oystermen and fishermen the tools to open their own businesses by offering training on farm-raise oysters in Wakulla County.

-Non-credit certificate course work covers farming methodology, aquaculture rules and regulations, lease set up, crop management and boater safety.
-Students will learn both in a classroom setting and on WEI’s 5-acre management agreement lease site.
+Non-credit certificate coursework covers farming methodology, aquaculture rules and regulations, lease setup, crop management, and boater safety.
+Students will learn in a classroom setting and on WEI’s 5-acre management agreement lease site.

 Introduction to Oyster Farming

-This 16-week program teaches students the basics in operating and efficiently working on an oyster lease.
-Course work takes place both in the classroom and on TCC-WEI’s five acre submerged land lease and covers different farming methods, proper lease set-up, state-mandated rules and regulations, and lease management.
-Students are required to either join us or a previous graduate on the water to receive hands on experience operating an oyster aquaculture lease.
+This 12-week program teaches students the basics of operating and efficiently working on an oyster lease.
+Coursework occurs both in the classroom and on TCC-WEI’s five-acre submerged land lease and covers different farming methods, proper lease set-up, state-mandated rules and regulations, and lease management.
+Students are required to join us or a previous graduate on the water to receive hands-on experience operating an oyster aquaculture lease.
 No equipment is provided to students enrolled in this course.

 Registration Fee: $300